 What is The Pew Center for Arts & Heritage?

-The Pew Center for Arts & Heritage (the Center) is a multidisciplinary grantmaker and hub for knowledge-sharing about culture, funded by the Pew Charitable Trusts, and dedicated to fostering a vibrant cultural community in Greater Philadelphia.
+The Pew Center for Arts & Heritage (the Center) is a multidisciplinary grantmaker and hub for knowledge-sharing, funded by The Pew Charitable Trusts, dedicated to fostering a vibrant cultural community in Greater Philadelphia.
 Please visit our About page to learn more about our work.

 How is the Center associated with The Pew Charitable Trusts?

 The Center is funded by The Pew Charitable Trusts and is the major instrument of its ongoing support for culture in this region.

 How is the Center associated with The University of the Arts?